logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 Give your alert a meaningful name.
 When your alert triggers, its name is used as the email subject or notification heading.

+Your alert name can contain letters, numbers, spaces, and special characters.
+It **can't** contain emojis or any other elements.
+{:.info-box.note}

 ##### Search components

 Next, set the search components.
 This determines which logs to look for and in which accounts.